 - Favorable for tree survival

-- Not crucial for stormwater conveyance (such as the upper ends of channels)
+- Not crucial for stormwater conveyance (such as the upper slopes of channels and stormwater detention basins)

 How to Plant a Tree on District Right-of-Way